marin-marsic/Pacman-IMS/README.md

 University project.

-FER, Zagreb

-The main idea is to implement Pacman and ghosts as independent intelligent agents.
+The main idea was to implement Pacman and ghosts as independent intelligent agents.

 ### Pacman ###